Ultimate Guide about How to Get to Tibet from Nepal and Mainland China

 “The cheapest and one of the most rewarding ways to Tibet is by train.”

-Qinghai-Tibet Railway that is reputed as an engineering miracle by Forbes has attracted over 10 million tourists since this railway went into operation on July 1,2006.
-And going to Tibet by train via the world's highest railway is also the most popular way for Tibet train journey itself is a wonderful trip full of countless scenic wonder, such as snow-capped mountains, boundless grassland, beautiful lakes, flock of sheep, various wildlife,vast gobi and desert.
+Qinghai-Tibet Railway that is reputed as an engineering miracle by Forbes has attracted over 10 million tourists since this railway went into operation on July 1, 2006.
+And going to Tibet by train via the world's highest railway is also the most popular way for Tibet train journey itself is a wonderful trip full of countless scenic wonders, such as snow-capped mountains, boundless grassland, beautiful lakes, a flock of sheep, various wildlife, vast gobi and desert.

 Compared with flying to Tibet, taking a train to Tibet will save as much as 3/5.
 The cheapest way to Tibet would be by train from other cities of China during the slack season.
 A hard seat ticket to Lhasa is the cheapest train ticket to Tibet.
 However, as it will take over 40 hours to get to Tibet by train from Beijing, Shanghai, Chengdu and other cities of China, tourists had better choose a soft sleeper.